Thermodynamics of bosonic systems in adS spacetime: Introduction

-In the present work, we consider the thermal anti-de Sitter spacetime, that is, the setup treated by Hawking-Page in the no-black hole regime.
-We analyze the Thermodynamics of bosonic systems in adS geometry within a real time approach.
+In the present work, we consider the thermal anti--de Sitter spacetime, that is, the setup treated by Hawking-Page in the no--black hole regime.
+We analyze the thermodynamics of bosonic systems in AdS geometry within a real time approach.
 Scalar, electromagnetic and gravitational fields are considered.
-A fundamental issue in this framework is the perturbative and quantum dynamics in adS background.
-Results concerning the decomposition of fields of interest in adS are commented in \cite{Ishibashi:2003ap,Ishibashi:2003jd,Ishibashi:2004wx,Kodama:2003jz,morgan}.
-The quantum scalar field in adS spacetime was considered in \cite{Avis:1977yn,Burgess:1984ti,Cotabreveescu:1999em}, and the quantization of the electromagnetic field was studied in \cite{Higuchi:1986ww,PhysRevD.57.1108,PhysRevD.63.124008,Elias:2014pca}.
+A fundamental issue in this framework is the perturbative and quantum dynamics in AdS background.
+Results concerning the decomposition of fields of interest in AdS are commented in Refs.~\cite{Ishibashi:2003ap,Ishibashi:2003jd,Ishibashi:2004wx,Kodama:2003jz,morgan}.
+The quantum scalar field in AdS spacetime was considered in \cite{Avis:1977yn,Burgess:1984ti,Cotabreveescu:1999em}, and the quantization of the electromagnetic field was studied in Refs.~\cite{Higuchi:1986ww,PhysRevD.57.1108,PhysRevD.63.124008,Elias:2014pca}.

-To characterize the Thermodynamics of a bosonic gas in adS geometry, a unified framework for the quantization of the scalar, electromagnetic and gravitational fields is introduced.
+To characterize the thermodynamics of a bosonic gas in AdS geometry, a unified framework for the quantization of the scalar, electromagnetic and gravitational fields is introduced.
 Energy spectra for the physical modes are derived and partition functions are constructed.
 In a suitable thermodynamic limit, quantities of interest are calculated and an overall analysis is performed.
-The present work suggests that adS geometry qualitatively behaves as a confining box (as expected), but with correction terms reflecting the non-trivial geometric background.
+The present work suggests that AdS geometry qualitatively behaves as a confining box (as expected), but with correction terms reflecting the nontrivial geometric background.

 The structure of this paper is presented in the following.
-In section~\ref{ads-fields} the adS spacetime and the fields of interest are introduced.
-In section~\ref{sec_spectra} the bosonic systems are quantized and the energy spectra determined.
-In section~\ref{sec_thermodynamics} the Thermodynamics of the considered scenarios are analyzed.
-A qualitative description of the thermodynamic characteristics and instabilities of the considered systems is presented in section~\ref{analysis}.
-Final remarks are made in the section~\ref{final-remarks}.
+In Sec.~\ref{ads-fields} the AdS spacetime and the fields of interest are introduced.
+In Sec.~\ref{sec_spectra} the bosonic systems are quantized and the energy spectra determined.
+In Sec.~\ref{sec_thermodynamics} the thermodynamics of the considered scenarios are analyzed.
+A qualitative description of the thermodynamic characteristics and instabilities of the considered systems is presented in Sec.~\ref{analysis}.
+Final remarks are made in the Sec.~\ref{final-remarks}.
 We use signature $(-,+,\cdots,+)$ and natural units with $G=\hbar=c=k_{B}=1$ throughout this paper.